 “In nursing we don’t always get to see happy outcomes,” Traci said.
 “Sure, there are risks with medical aesthetic, but mostly people are pleased with the outcomes.
 They like how they look and they feel good about that.
 I was really interested in doing that, in making people happy!”

-Sheila recommending that Traci should contact TMA Consulting about training in medical aesthetics.
+Sheila recommended that Traci contact TMA about training in Botox, fillers and medical aesthetics standards.
 Traci said she took the advice and did her homework, researching our website and exchanging emails with me regarding the training program and the industry itself.

-We agreed: the more training, the more in-depth learning, the better for everyone.
+We both agreed: the more training, the more in-depth learning, the better for everyone.

-We were, of course, pleased that Traci registered for our Foundation Courses.
+We were, of course, pleased that Traci registered for our Medical Aesthetics Foundation Course.
 And thank you, Sheila, for the recommendation!

 “A lot of work, but very thorough and satisfying”

-From home, Traci did the virtual training in Courses 1-3.
-She completed the program by flying to Ottawa for Course 4: Hands-on Training with Corey Akisanya and Amanda Bastedo at Skin Logic Ottawa.
+From home, Traci did the virtual training in Foundation Course components 1-3.
+She completed the program by flying to Ottawa for Hands-on Training with Corey Akisanya and Amanda Bastedo at Skin Logic Ottawa.
 Not surprisingly, she was well prepared for this in-person component and did very well.